mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Issue_link_tooltip.md

 1. Copy the link of any desired `issue` on Gitlab and paste it in any desired channel or DM/GM on MM.
 2. Edit the details of the desired `issue` on Gitlab.
 3. Navigate to MM and refresh the page.
-4. Hover over the link of the desired `issue` in the desired channel or DM/GM on MM.
+4. Hover the cursor over the link of the desired `issue` in the desired channel or DM/GM on MM.

 **Expected**